 Our research is driven by a desire to understand dystonia.
-Enhanced understanding and the in-depth behavioral results arising from our research will impact on clinical advances, potentially leading to new therapeutic tools.
+Enhanced understanding and the in-depth behavioural results arising from our research will impact on clinical advances, potentially leading to new therapeutic options

 A core hypothesis, which underlies much of the work of the IDRG is that cervical dystonia is caused by defective inhibition of sensory and motor neurons in the superior colliculus as a result of reduced gamma-aminobutyric acid activity.